 “Everyone was so supportive and fantastic in preparing me for what I could expect.”

-For the birth of her first baby, Laurie Beth Knowles had some checklist items for pre-natal and delivery care: She wanted the care of certified nurse-midwives, she wanted a hospital birth, she wanted a drug-free experience and she wanted to be in charge.
-She found her match at CHP Barrington OB-GYN: two midwives and two physicians, plus the excellent pre-natal education provided by CHP Family Services.
+For the birth of her first baby, Laurie had some checklist items for pre-natal and delivery care: She wanted the care of certified nurse-midwives, she wanted a hospital birth, she wanted a drug-free experience and she wanted to be in charge.
+She found her match at CHP Barrington OB-GYN: two midwives, two physicians

-MaryBeth Merritt, CHP’s prenatal educator, taught her and her partner, Steven G. Seddon Sr., ways to talk to and bond with their baby before he even arrived.
+Marybeth Merritt, CHP’s prenatal educator, taught her and her partner, Steven, ways to talk to and bond with their baby before he even arrived.
 And CHP’s birth classes were a tremendous help in preparing the couple for childbirth.

 “Everyone was so supportive, and fantastic in preparing me for what I could expect,” said Laurie.
 “There was no judgment, and pressure to steer us in one direction or another.”

-However, not all labor and deliveries go quite according to the checklist plan: After a long labor, Hunter was delivered by a Caesarean section on July 8.
+However, not all labor and deliveries go quite according to the checklist plan: After a long labor, Hunter was delivered by Cesarean section in July.

 Despite the presence of a doctor, midwife and hospital nurses, there was never a moment of tension in Laurie’s delivery room.
 Everyone was calm, and everyone worked as a team.